ShaheenHossain/eagle-12.1/doc/reference/javascript_cheatsheet.rst

 Javascript Cheatsheet
 =====================

-There are many ways to solve a problem in JavaScript, and in Eagle ERP.
-However, the Eagle ERP framework was designed to be extensible (this is a pretty big constraint), and some common problems have a nice standard solution.
-The standard solution has probably the advantage of being easy to understand for an eagle developers, and will probably keep working when Eagle ERP is modified.
+There are many ways to solve a problem in JavaScript, and in Eagle.
+However, the Eagle framework was designed to be extensible (this is a pretty big constraint), and some common problems have a nice standard solution.
+The standard solution has probably the advantage of being easy to understand for an eagle developers, and will probably keep working when Eagle is modified.

 This document tries to explain the way one could solve some of these issues.
 Note that this is not a reference.
 This is just a random collection of recipes,